List of national founders: Egypt

-Equatorial Guinea

-Francisco Macías Nguema served as first President of Equatorial Guinea from 1968 to 1979.

-Eritrea

-Isaias Afwerki serves as first President of Eritrea from 1993 to present.

 Eswatini

+Ngwane III was King of kaNgwane from 1745 to 1780.
+He is considered to be the first King of modern Eswatini.

 Ethiopia

 Menelik I is claimed to be first the first Emperor of Ethiopia during the 10th century B.C (975–950 B.C).
 Yekuno Amlak founded the Solomonic dynasty and was the first emperor of the Ethiopian Empire from 1270 to 1285 A.D.

 Menelik II is the founder of modern Ethiopian state.

-Gabon

-Léon M'ba served as first President of Gabon from 1961 to 1967.

-The Gambia

-Dawda Jawara served as first Prime Minister of the Gambia from 1962 to 1970.
-Independence from United Kingdom was achieved in 1965.

 Ghana

 Kwame Nkrumah (1909–1972) led the nation to its independence from the United Kingdom in 1957.

 Guinea

 Ahmed Sékou Touré (var.
 Ahmed Seku Turay) (1922–1984) was a Guinean political leader and President of Guinea from 1958 to his death in 1984.
 Touré was one of the primary Guinean nationalists involved in the independence of the country from France.

 He is with Kwame Nkrumah one of the founders of the African Union, and the Guinean Diallo Telli was the first general secretary of the African Union.